Top Tips:

 Colors and style of clothing need to match the style of the location.
 When doing a natural setting photoshoot it is best to stick with natural colors such as earth tones, muted jewels, or neutral shades.
 Also stay away from being too casual or too formalin clothing choices.

-What I love: This family chose a earth tone color pallet to coordinate all members.
+What I love: This family chose earth tones to coordinate all members.
 When photos involve more than 5 members it is best to coordinate color schemes rather than matching exact colors.

 What I love: These colors are perfect for vibrant Fall photos.
 Mustard yellow and a deep red photograph very well and mom did a great job pulling all the colors together.

 What I love: Do not feel like Fall photos must have the typical Fall colors.
-Sometimes simple colors like black and jean look just as great and let the Fall colors around be the highlight.
+Sometimes simple colors like black and white and can look just as great and let the Fall colors around be the highlight.

 What I love: Mom to be new that the Fall reds were in their peak time and wore a stunning red dress to match.
 Stunning!!